chimohe/BTCx/docs/index.md

 1. User deposits BTC to a monitored address
 2. Off-chain service detects transaction
 3. Ethereum contract mints wBTC for the user
-4. wBTC can be burned to request BTC withdrawal
+4. BTCx can be burned to request BTC withdrawal

 See scripts and frontend folder for integration.